 This year marks the 12th edition of Taipei Biennial, due to the travel restriction it’s unlikely that we are going to be able to attend right away, the event itself kicks off on the 21st of November and will last all the way till the 14th of March 2021.
 For the meantime, we would like to present to you a series of visual documentation juxtaposing photographs taken from three exhibitions hosted in the same venue, Taipei Fine Arts Museum 臺北市立美術館 earlier 2020, namely Moving Ink featuring Tong Yang Tze 董陽孜; The Serenity of Madness 狂中之静 featuring Apichatpong Weerasethakul, curated by Gridthiya Gaweewong and produced by Independent Curators International (ICI); as well as Island Tales: Taiwan and Australia 小說: 雙城計劃 curated by Chien Cheng-yi 簡正怡.
-The visual documentation is divided into two chapters and the photographs are not presented in any particular order of importance, other highlighted works in the series include the likes of Disembodied Posture by Yiting Wang.
+The visual documentation is divided into two chapters and the photographs are not presented in any particular order of importance, other highlighted works in the series include Disembodied Posture by Yiting Wang, centres on the state of being.
 For the second chapter of the series please follow the link.

 Tong Yang Tze’s calligraphic works are broadly considered as ‘modern’, the Shanghai-born Taiwanese calligrapher used the art form as a medium of creative expression, meaning, most of the characters are predominantly unrecognisable despite they are all written in Chinese characters, or kanji 漢字 in the language of Japanese.
 Differs from traditional calligraphy where most of it serves a purpose, be it educational or religious, modern calligraphy on the other hand rids of any functionality, though the basis such as the technique of the brushstrokes, ink application, structure and composition of the art form remain consistent and emphasised nonetheless, in a sense the modern method is a way of abstract deconstruction and reconstruction of the traditional method, expanding the horizon of the art form, as well as evolving to adapt to our modern times.